-'Social distancing, virtual religious meet': WHO issues guidelines for safe Ramadan practices
+'Social distancing, virtual religious meet': WHO issues guidelines for safe Ramzan practices

-Washington, Apr 18: The World Health Organisation on Saturday called for social distancing during the muslim holy month of Ramadan to stem the spread of coronavirus that has claimed more than 1.5 lakh lives around the world.
+Washington, Apr 18: The World Health Organisation on Saturday called for social distancing during the Muslim holy month of Ramadan to stem the spread of coronavirus that has claimed more than 1.5 lakh lives around the world.

 Amid the global coronavirus outbreak COVID-19 pandemic, the WHO advised that several steps should be followed during Ramadan to mitigate the impact on public health.